-Hiring a lawyer can be a difficult experience for those who haven't done it before and are unfamiliar with the legal industry.
-It can be hard to figure out what qualities and characteristics make a person a "good" lawyer, and how to determine whether the lawyers you're thinking about hiring possess the "good" lawyer qualities.
-Figuring out how much a lawyer "should" cost and what you're actually paying for can be also be a daunting task, especially since lawyers tend to be fairly expensive.
+Hiring a lawyer can be a difficult experience for those who haven't done it before and are unfamiliar with how lawyers work.
+It can be hard to figure out what qualities and characteristics make a person a "good" lawyer, and how to determine whether the lawyer you're considering is an experienced attorney for the legal issue you are trying to solve.
+Figuring out how much a lawyer "should" cost and what you're actually paying for can also be a daunting task, especially since lawyers tend to be fairly expensive.

 Legal Fees vs. Legal Costs

-A legal fee is basically the fee for the work performed personally by the attorney.
-It's totally up to the lawyer to decide how to format his or her bill.
-Some attorneys will itemize each cost, others may simply lump all the costs together but list it separately from his or her legal fee.
-Finally, some attorneys may include of these costs in their own legal fee.
+A legal fee is a fee for the work performed personally by the attorney and others from their firm who are working on your legal matter.
+It's totally up to the lawyer to decide how to format their bill.
+Some attorneys will itemize each cost, others may simply lump all the costs together but list it separately from their legal fee.
+Finally, some attorneys may include these costs in their own legal fees.

 Types of Legal Fees

-Usually a personal injury attorney is going to have a contingency fee, which means that the lawyer is paid a portion of the settlement or judgment.
+Typically, a personal injury case is going to have a contingency fee arrangement, which means that the lawyer is paid a portion of the settlement or judgment.
 The percentage that the lawyer will be paid is determined at the beginning of the attorney-client relationship.
 While the percentage a lawyer charges may vary, it's usually about one-third of the settlement or judgment.

 For civil cases that don't involve personal injury, usually attorneys charge an hourly rate.
-Some examples of the practice areas that generally require an hourly rate are family law, estate planning, and real estate.
+Some examples of areas of law that generally require an hourly rate are family law, estate planning, and real estate.
 Hourly fees will vary greatly from lawyer to lawyer and depending on the complexity of the case.

 You Don't Have To Solve This on Your Own — Get a Lawyer's Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
-Visit our attorney directory to find a lawyer near you who can help.
+Visit our attorney directory to find the right lawyer near you who can help.